Giorgio Perlasca

-Giorgio Perlasca (31 January 1910 – 15 August 1992) was an Italian businessman and former Fascist who, with the collaboration of official diplomats, posed as the Spanish consul-general to Hungary in the winter of 1944, and saved 5,218 Jews from deportation to Nazi extermination camps in eastern Europe.
+Giorgio Perlasca (31 January 1910 – 15 August 1992) was an Italian businessman.
+With the collaboration of official diplomats, he posed as the Spanish consul-general to Hungary in the winter of 1944, and saved 5,218 Jews from deportation to Nazi extermination camps in eastern Europe.
 In 1989, Perlasca was designated by Israel as a Righteous Among the Nations.

 Early life

 Perlasca was born in Como and grew up in Maserà, province of Padua, Italy.
 During the 1920s, he became a supporter of Italian Fascism, fighting in East Africa during the Second Italo-Abyssinian War, and in the Spanish Civil War for the Nationalist Corpo Truppe Volontarie.
 As a gratitude safe conduct for his service in Spain, he was awarded a diplomatic mission from Francisco Franco.

-Perlasca grew disillusioned with fascism, in particular due to Benito Mussolini's alliance with Nazism and adoption of Italian racial laws that came into force in 1938.
+Perlasca grew disillusioned with fascism, in particular, due to Benito Mussolini's alliance with Nazism and adoption of Italian racial laws that came into force in 1938.